groupdocs-search/GroupDocs.Search-Products/content/search/net/document/txt.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Search TXT in .NET documents with .NET"
+head_title: "Search TXT documents in .NET with GroupDocs.Search"
-head_description: "The GroupDocs.Search for .NET API allows C# developers to search for text in various document formats."
+head_description: "Use GroupDocs.Search for .NET to perform efficient text searches in various document formats with C#."

 ############################# Header ############################
 title: "Advanced document text search"
-description: "GroupDocs.Search for .NET makes it simple to create advanced search queries for documents in popular formats within your .NET applications."
+description: "GroupDocs.Search for .NET simplifies text search in popular document formats, allowing you to create powerful search queries in your .NET applications."
 subtitle: "GroupDocs.Search for .NET"

 header_actions: